MSc in Mathematical Modelling and Scientific Computing

 Performance at interview

-Interviews are normally held as part of the admissions process.
+Interviews may be held as part of the admissions process.

-The interviews last approximately 30 minutes and there usually two interviewers.
+The interviews last approximately 30 minutes and there are usually two interviewers.
 The interviewers will be trying to evaluate your background knowledge and suitability for the course as well as motivation and technical skills.

 The major part of the interview will be the technical interview in which you will be asked questions on prerequisite material.
 In addition, you will be asked about your motivation to undertake the course and there will be an opportunity for you to ask questions (although these questions are not taken into account when assessing interview performance).